Updated: May 25

 Where’s the Talent?

 Today, there are so many different types of strategies you can use to find top talent than just posting an ad on a job board.
-And this process is even more flexible the more flexible the business framework can be.
+And this process is even more flexible the business framework can be.
 Top talent that is an absolute fit with your company culture could be hiding in unexpected places; it may just be that you need a new perspective or an innovative strategy to help you find and keep them.

 The platinum rule, “treat others as they want to be treated,” is an essential part of any healthy relationship, because it accentuates the fact that people have different ways of receiving things like praise.
 Finding out what is important to the individual---and sticking with it---is the key to great workplace relationships.